dotboris/vuejs-serverside-template-xss/README.md

 You can think of this as being stuck inside a javascript jail or sandbox.
 It's important to note that Vue.js doesn't have a real sandbox.
 It doesn't actively try to prevent you from accessing stuff outside your template data.
-This is just a side effect of how Vue.js evaluates expressions.
+This is just a side effect of how it evaluates expressions.

 How do we get out of this "sandbox"?
 There are many ways.
 If you want to flex your javascript muscles you can give it a shot.
 The solution I went with is: